nb-bu/TutorialsForTeaching/BayesianCognitiveModeling/bayesian_cognitive_modeling.md

                              jags.seed = 2024,
                              DIC=T)

+time_end = lubridate::now() # save when model fit was done

+print(paste0("Done fitting the model.
+The model fitted for: ", lubridate::as.duration(time_end-time_start))) # Prints how long the model fitted

-saveRDS(samples.exp, here("BayesianCognitiveModeling", "modelfits", "cpt_model_hierarchical.rds")) # once the model is done fitting, we first save the samples to make sure they don't get lost. print(paste("done fitting model to data"))
+save(samples.exp, file = here("BayesianCognitiveModeling", "modelfits", "cpt_model_hierarchical.RData")) # once the model is done fitting, we first save the samples to make sure they don't get lost.
 }
 ```